f-hader/SimCATS/README.md

 -   white noise, generated by sampling from a normal distribution,
 -   pink noise, generated using the package colorednoise ([https://github.com/felixpatzelt/colorednoise](https://github.com/felixpatzelt/colorednoise)),
 -   random telegraph noise (RTN), generated using the algorithm described in ["Toward Robust Autotuning of Noisy Quantum Dot Devices" by Ziegler et al.](https://doi.org/10.1103/PhysRevApplied.17.024069) (RTN is called sensor jumps there),
--   dot jumps, simulated using the algorithm described in ["Toward Robust Autotuning of Noisy Quantum Dot Devices" by Ziegler et al.](https://doi.org/10.1103/PhysRevApplied.17.024069) (In the `Simulation` class this is applied to a whole block of rows or columns, but there is also a function for applying it linewise.), and
+-   dot jumps, simulated using the algorithm described in ["Toward Robust Autotuning of Noisy Quantum Dot Devices" by Ziegler et al.](https://doi.org/10.1103/PhysRevApplied.17.024069) (In the `Simulation` class, this is applied to a whole block of rows or columns, but there is also a function for applying it linewise.), and
--   lead transition blurring, simulated using gaussian blurring.
+-   lead transition blurring, simulated using Gaussian or Fermi-Dirac blurring.

-The implementations also offer the option to set ratios (parameter `ratio`), for how often the distortion is active (f.e. dot jumps may only happen sometimes and not in every measurement).
-Moreover, it is also possible to sample the noise parameters from a given sampling range.
-This can be done by using an object of type `ParameterSamplingInterface`.
+The implementations also offer the option to set ratios (parameter `ratio`) for the occurrence of the distortion (e.g. dot jumps may only happen sometimes and not in every measurement).
+Moreover, it is also possible to sample the noise parameters from a given sampling range using an object of type `ParameterSamplingInterface`.
 Classes for randomly sampling from a normal distribution or a uniform distribution within a given range are available in the subpackage `support_functions`.
-In this case the strength is randomly chosen from the given range for every measurement.
+In this case, the strength is randomly chosen from the given range for every measurement.
-Additionally, it is possible to specify, that this range should be a smaller subrange of the provided range.
+Additionally, it is possible to specify that this range should be a smaller subrange of the provided range.
-This allows to restrict distortion fluctuations during a simulation while allowing a large variety of different strengths for the initialization of the objects. <br>
+This allows restricting distortion fluctuations during a simulation while enabling a large variety of different strengths for the initialization of the objects. <br>
-RTN, dot jumps and lead transition blurring are applied in the pixel domain.
-However, the length of jumps or the strength of the blurring should be consistent in the voltage domain even if the resolution changes.
+RTN, dot jumps, and lead transition blurring are applied in the pixel domain.
+However, the jump length or the blurring strength should be consistent in the voltage domain even if the resolution changes.
 Therefore, the parameters are given in the voltage domain and adjusted according to the resolution in terms of pixel per voltage. <br>
-If a measurement with a continuous voltage sweep and averaging for each pixel is simulated, the noise strength of the white and pink noise should be adjusted if the resolution (volt per pixel) changes, as some of the noise is smoothed out.
-This smoothing depends on the type of averaging that is used and is not incorporated in the default implementation.
+For a simulated measurement with a continuous voltage sweep involving an averaging for each pixel, the noise strength of the white and pink noise should be adjusted if the resolution (volt per pixel) changes, due to smoothing out the noise.
+This smoothing depends on the type of averaging used and is not incorporated in the default implementation.

 ### Subpackage `sensor`

 This subpackage contains the `SensorInterface` that defines how a sensor simulation must be implemented to be used by the `Simulation` class.
-The `SensorPeakInterface` provides the desired representation for the definition of the Coulomb peaks used by the sensor. `SensorGeneric` implements the `SensorInterface` and offers functions for simulating the sensor response and the sensor potential.
-It offers the possibility to simulate with a single or multiple sensor peaks.
+The `SensorPeakInterface` provides the desired representation for the definition of the Coulomb peaks the sensor uses. `SensorGeneric` implements the `SensorInterface` and offers functions for simulating the sensor response and potential.
+It offers the possibility to simulate with a single peak or multiple sensor peaks.
 Current implementations of the `SensorPeakInterface` are `SensorPeakGaussian` and `SensorPeakLorentzian`.

 ### Subpackage `support_functions`

-This subpackage contains support functions, which are used by the end user as well as from different functions of the framework.
+This subpackage contains support functions, which are used by the end user and by different functions of the framework.
-- `fermi_filter1d` is an implementation of a one dimensional Fermi-Dirac filter.
+- `fermi_filter1d` is an implementation of a one-dimensional Fermi-Dirac filter.
-- `plot_csd` is a function for plotting one and two-dimensional CSDs.
-The function can also be used to plot ground truth data (see `example_SimCATS_simulation_class.ipynb` for examples).
+- `plot_csd` plots one and two-dimensional CSDs.
+The function can also plot ground truth data (see `example_SimCATS_simulation_class.ipynb` for examples).
-- `rotate_points` is a function for simply rotating coordinates (stored in a (n, 2) shaped array) by a given angle.
-This is especially used during the generation of the ideal data.
+- `rotate_points` simply rotates coordinates (stored in a (n, 2) shaped array) by a given angle.
+It is especially used during the generation of the ideal data.
-- `ParameterSamplingInterface` defines an interface that can be implemented for randomly sampling (fluctuating) strengths of distortions.
+- `ParameterSamplingInterface` defines an interface for randomly sampled (fluctuated) strengths of distortions.
   - `NormalSamplingRange` and `UniformSamplingRange` are implementations of the `ParameterSamplingInterface`.

 ## License, CLA, and Copyright